-Over the past several years, Silverstein has appeared regularly as a soloist and chamber musician throughout Europe and the United States.
-She made her London recital debut in 2015 with a sold out concert at the Spitalfields Music Summer Festival, performing a programme of unaccompanied works for violin from the seventeenth and eighteenth centuries.
+Silverstein made her London recital debut in 2015 with a sold out concert at the Spitalfields Music Summer Festival, performing a programme of unaccompanied works for violin from the seventeenth and eighteenth centuries.
 Subsequently, she was featured as a soloist in the 21st Ambronay European Baroque Academy tour, performing the Telemann Concerto for Three Violins with Enrico Onofri and British-Italian violinist Mayah Kadish in Italy, France, Slovenia and Portugal.
-She has performed as a soloist at the Brighton (UK) and Berkeley (US) Early Music Festivals, the Stroud Green Festival (UK) Capella Cracoviensis’ Musica Poetica Festival (PL), and the Retoryka i muzyka Festival (PL), among others, and at venues including King’s College Chapel (Cambridge, UK), the Muziekgebouw Aan’t Ij (NL), and Jordan Hall (US).
-Silverstein’s performances have been broadcast on BBC Radio 3’s ‘In Tune’, National Public Radio’s ‘From the Top’, on KCET and on Swiss and Italian national television.
-She has performed chamber music with such esteemed musicians as Richard Egarr, Robert Levin, Mauro Valli, Ani Kavafian, Paul Coletti, members of the Ebène Quartet, and has performed as a member of the Handel and Haydn Society (US), Ensemble Odyssee (NL), and the Knights (US).
-She is currently on trial with the Orchestra of the Age of Enlightenment, with whom she performed as one of the two viola d’amore soloists on their St John Passion tour in March 2016.
+Over the past several seasons, Silverstein has also appeared as a soloist with groups including the Norwegian Barokkanerne, Ensemble Odyssee (NL), the Steinitz Bach Players (UK), the Cambridge Concentus (US), and the Orchestra of the Age of Enlightenment, with whom she performed as one of the two viola d'amore soloist on their 2016 St. John Passion Tour.
+As a recitalist, Silverstein is a regular performer at some of the most important early music festivals in the UK, Italy, Switzerland, Norway, Sweden, and Poland, including the Brighton Early Music Festival (UK), The Larvik Barokk Festival (NO), Capella Cracoviensis’ Musica Poetica Festival (PL), and at venues including King’s College Chapel (Cambridge, UK), the Muziekgebouw Aan’t Ij (NL), and Jordan Hall (US).
+As a chamber musician, Silverstein has performed with such esteemed musicians as Patrick Ayrton, Richard Egarr, Robert Levin, Naruhiko Kawaguchi, Ani Kavafian, Paul Coletti, and members of the Ebène Quartet.